akshayr2021/PowerBI/README.md

  4. Regions
     - Region Index: Mapped with Sales table
     - Other columns include territory, city and country
  5. Sales table has information about the shipping dates, order details, units costs & revenues generated
+ '''
+ 6. Important Measures
+'''